-So writes Ola Gjeilo in the introduction to his new album Night, available on CD from Decca (purchase from Amazon UK here) and sheet music from Chester Music/Hal Leonard (the subject of this review).
+So writes Ola Gjeilo in the introduction to his new album Night, available to stream and on CD from Decca, and as a sheet music folio from Chester Music/Hal Leonard (the subject of this review).

 Those who’ve not yet had the joy of discovering Gjeilo’s music are in for a treat with this album and will hopefully also explore his previous work, including the earlier piano albums Stone Rose (2007), Piano Improvisations (2012) and his immensely popular choral music.

 So let’s take our time and journey towards the dizzying and inviting lights of Gjeilo’s Night…

 Born in Norway in 1978, Gjeilo reportedly began learning the piano aged 5, learning to read music at 7.
 He studied at the Norwegian Academy of Music before transferring to New York’s Julliard School and the Royal College of Music, London.